-The existing LNG terminal on Revithoussa, constituting an essential facility, is heavily regulated.
+The LNG terminal on Revithoussa, constituting an essential facility, is heavily regulated.
 Specifically, as provided in Art.
-15 of the EU Regulation 715/2009, the terminal's operation is being subject to third party access rules, meaning the TSO must provide access to all users on a non-discriminatory transparent basis.
+15 of the EU Regulation 715/2009, the terminal's operation is being subject to third party access rules, meaning that the TSO must provide access to all users on a non-discriminatory transparent basis.
 The detailed conditions and terms for third party access applying to the terminal are set forth by the Network Code of the National Natural Gas Transmission System.
 According to Art.
-70A and 71 of the Network Code, any Company aspiring to use the Revithoussa facilities, being at the same time user of the transmission system, must apply for the provision of the "Basic LNG Service" to DESFA and conclude thereafter the standard "LNG Facility Use Agreement".
-Similar terms and obligations are expected to apply to the other two LNG terminals under development.
+70A and 71 of the Network Code, any Company aspiring to use the Revithoussa facilities, being at the same time user of the national gas transmission system operated by DESFA, must apply for the provision of the "Basic LNG Service" to DESFA and conclude thereafter the standard "LNG Facility Use Agreement".